Continuity of Care

 - Develop a system of continuity of care so that children have the same primary caregiver for up to 3 years of age or during the length of enrollment.

-- Implement written guidance to support a system of continuity of care throughout the program.
+- Implement written guidance to support continuity of care throughout the program.
 This includes creating staff and family handbooks that share the importance of, as well as practices for, continuity of care.

-- Create job descriptions for infant and toddler teachers to include expectations for continuity of care practices.
+- Create job descriptions for infant and toddler caregivers to include expectations for continuity of care practices.

-- Attend, create, or advocate for professional development that addresses continuity of care systems and practices.
+- Attend, create, or advocate for professional development that addresses continuity of care.
 Support ongoing conversations with center-based or family child care administrators to sustain continuity of care.

-- Use an intentional review process to continually strengthen the system of continuity of care across the center or family child care program.
+- Use an intentional review process to continually strengthen continuity of care across the center or family child care program.

 Ahnert, L., Pinquart, M., & Lamb, M. E. (2006).
 Security of children’s relationships with nonparental care providers: A meta-analysis.
 Child Development, 77, 664–679.

 Center on the Developing Child.
 (2012).
-Executive function: Skills for life and learning (InBrief).
-Retrieved from http://developingchild.harvard.edu/resources/inbrief-executive-function/
+Executive function: Skills for life and learning [InBrief summary]. http://developingchild.harvard.edu/resources/inbrief-executive-function/

 Honig, A. (2002).
 Secure relationships: Nurturing infant/toddler attachment in early care settings.
-Washington, DC: National Association for the Education of Young Children.
+National Association for the Education of Young Children.

 McMullen, M. B., Yun, N., Mihai, A. & Kim, H. (2016).
 Experiences of parents and professionals in well-established continuity of care programs.
 Early Education & Development, 27, 190–220.

-National Institute of Child Health and Human Development Study of Early Child Care and Youth Development (NICHD ECCRN).
+National Institute of Child Health and Human Development Study of Early Child Care and Youth Development.
 (2005).
 Childcare and child development: Results from the NICHD study of early childcare and youth development.
-New York, NY: Guilford Press.
+Guilford Press.

 National Scientific Council on the Developing Child.
-(2005/2014).
-Excessive stress disrupts the architecture of the developing brain: Working paper 3.
-Retrieved from http://developingchild.harvard.edu/wp-content/uploads/2005/05/Stress_Disrupts_Architecture_Developing_Brain-1.pdf
+(2014).
+Excessive stress disrupts the architecture of the developing brain: Working paper 3. http://developingchild.harvard.edu/wp- content/uploads/2005/05/Stress_Disrupts_Architecture_Developing_Brain-1.pdf

 Raikes, H., & Edwards, C. (2009).
 Extending the dance in infant and toddler caregiving.
-Baltimore, MD: Paul H. Brookes Publishing Company, Inc.
+Paul H. Brookes Publishing Company, Inc.

 Ruprecht, K., Elicker, J., & Choi, J. (2016).
 Continuity of care, caregiver-child interactions, toddler social competence and problem behaviors.
 Early Education and Development, 27, 221–239.

 Sroufe, L. A., Egeland, B., Carlson, E., & Collins, W. A. (2005).
-The Development of the Person: The Minnesota Study of Risk and Adaptation from Birth to Adulthood.
-New York: Guilford Publications.
+The Development of the person: The Minnesota study of risk and adaptation from birth to adulthood.
+Guilford Publications.

 Tarullo, A. R., Obradovic, J., & Gunnar, M. R. (2009).
 Self-control and the developing brain.
 Zero to Three, 29(3), 31–37.